 Today is Mother’s Day in the UK so I have been reflecting different aspects of the role of ‘mother’.
 For ‘mothering’ is not just something done by women with children, but (in my opinion) something much broader.
 To a certain extent I believe we are all mothers some of the time (yep, men too).
 And while our birth mothers may or may not be present for us now, we all share a common Mother Earth.

-I am gladdened that the people in our society who work hard in caring and nurturing roles are finally getting some recognition as being ‘key’ to our society (e.g. nurses, teachers, child care specialists).
+In this strange covid time, I am gladdened that the people in our society who work hard in caring and nurturing roles are finally getting some recognition as being ‘key’ to our society (e.g. nurses, teachers, child care specialists).

 I am also gladdened that our Mother Earth is getting the break she has clearly been needing for some time.

 For the role of the mother is not only to be calm, and kind and nurturing, but also to be fierce, and clear and set boundaries.
 To mother well you must be able to say “No!”, or “Please Stop That”.

 It is as if our Mother Earth has had enough and sent us all to our rooms to reflect on our behaviour!